Why you might want to invest in plant-based brands this Veganuary

 There are those who think the demand for fake meat is being over inflated.
 An analyst at D.A.
 Davidson downgraded Beyond Meat with a price target of $130 in summer 2019.
-His theory is that while there are people with medical conditions like lactose intolerance who might have to drink plant-based milk alternatives, very few people can't eat meat.
+His theory is that while there are people with medical conditions like lactose intolerance who might have to drink plant-based milk alternatives, very few people can’t eat meat.
 Rather, they choose not to.
-He surmised this might limit its long term appeal.
+He surmised this might limit its long-term appeal.

-The growth of veganism has also provoked a backlash from the meat and dairy industries, who are becoming more aggressive in disputing some of the key claims of the vegans, which they hope will slow down its adoption.
-In the EU farmers have been pushing the commission to ban the use of words like veggie burger and veggie sausage in marketing.
+The growth of veganism has also provoked a backlash from the meat and dairy industries, which are becoming more aggressive in disputing some of the key claims of the vegans, which they hope will slow down its adoption.
+In the EU, farmers have been pushing the commission to ban the use of words like veggie burger and veggie sausage in marketing.
 They feel that customers may be fooled into buying non-meat products but it could be more likely that they are keen on putting the brakes on sales of meat and dairy alternatives.